Abdominal wall inflammation

 - Probiotic supplement (containing Lactobacillus acidophilus among other species): 5 to 10 billion CFUs (colony forming units) a day, for gastrointestinal and immune health.
 Probiotics can help when you are taking antibiotics, because they can help restore the balance of "good" bacteria in the intestines.
 People with autoimmune diseases, such as lupus or rheumatoid arthritis, or people with weakened immune systems should ask their doctor before taking probiotics.

 You may use herbs when you are recovering from peritonitis, but you should never use herbs to treat peritonitis.
 Ask your doctor before taking any herbs or supplements while you are recovering.

-Homeopathy may be used when you are recovering from peritonitis, but do not use homeopathy alone to treat peritonitis.
+You may use homeopathy when you are recovering from peritonitis, but DO NOT use homeopathy alone to treat peritonitis.
 Peritonitis is a medical emergency.
 Few studies have examined the effectiveness of specific homeopathic remedies.
 A professional homeopath, however, may recommend one or more of the following treatments for peritonitis based on their knowledge and clinical experience.
-Before prescribing a remedy, homeopaths take into account a person’s constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the right remedy.

 Prognosis and Complications

 Complications from peritonitis can include:

 - Sepsis : an infection throughout the blood and body that can cause shock, multiple organ failure, and death

 - Abnormal clotting of the blood: often due to widespread infection

 - Acute respiratory distress syndrome: a severe infection of the lungs